top of page

 Bio

-Her work has been exhibited in institutions and galleries in Argentina, including the Centro Cultural Rojas, Fundación Cazadores, and Museo de Bellas Artes MUBAL.
-Internationally, her work has been shown at the Griffin Museum of Photography (Massachusetts, USA), The Photographer’s Eye Collective (California, USA), Soho Photo Gallery (New York, USA), and PhotoPlace Gallery (Vermont, USA).
-She has also participated in fairs such as Photo London and Pinta BAPhoto.
+Her work has been exhibited in institutions and venues in Argentina, including Centro Cultural Rojas, Fundación Cazadores, and MUBAL Museum of Fine Arts.
+Internationally, it has been presented at The Griffin Museum of Photography (Massachusetts, USA), Soho Photo Gallery (New York, USA), PhotoPlace Gallery (Vermont, USA), Amanda Smith Gallery (Texas, USA), The Photographer’s Eye Collective (California, USA), and Museo Arte al Límite (Panquehue, Chile).
+She has also participated in international fairs such as Photo London (London, UK) and Pinta BAphoto (Buenos Aires, Argentina).

-In 2025, she received a Jury’s Special Mention at the 112th National Visual Arts Salon (Palais de Glace, Buenos Aires, Argentina).
-She was a finalist for the Fresh Photo Award 2025, organised by Klompching Gallery (New York, USA), and has also received distinctions from LensCulture (USA), Femgrafía (Mexico), and Exposure Photofestival (Canada), among other international recognitions.
+In 2025, she received a Special Jury Mention at the 112th National Visual Arts Salon at Palais de Glace (Buenos Aires, Argentina) and was a finalist for the Fresh Photo Award at Klompching Gallery (New York, USA).

 bottom of page